Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/00-getting-started.md

 ### Set the Default Foundry Project in Visual Studio Code

-1. In Visual Studio Code, in the **Azure Resources** extension, expand your Azure subscription and expand the **Azure AI Foundry** service.
+1. In Visual Studio Code, in the **Azure Resources** extension, expand your Azure subscription and expand the **Microsoft Foundry** service.
-1. Right click the Foundry project that you created for this workshop and select **Open in Azure AI Foundry Extension**.
+1. Right click the Foundry project that you created for this workshop and select **Open in Micorosft Foundry Extension**.
 This sets the project as the default project.
 2. Open the **AI Toolkit** extension.
-3. Expand **My Resources > Models > Azure AI Foundry**.
+3. Expand **My Resources > Models > Microsoft Foundry**.
 4. Confirm that your **gpt-4.1-mini** deployment is listed.